klueska/nvkind/shell/README.md

 ## Create a cluster

-This repository contains two scripts that can be used to create `kind` clusters with GPU support in different ways:
+This package contains two scripts that can be used to create `kind` clusters with GPU support in different ways:

 ```bash